 Tenemos representantes que hablan español disponibles de 8 de la mañana hasta las 5 de la tarde de lunes a viernes (844)-424-6829.

 You are encouraged to make payment in full.
-If you are unable to do so, you can request an installment payment plan.
-However, any judgments will remain outstanding until the debt is paid in-full.
-To be enrolled in an installment payment plan, you must first remit the installment amount listed on the front of the billing notice by the indicated due date.
+If you are unable to do so, you can request an installment payment plan (IPP).
+If there are any judgments for unpaid surcharges, those judgments will remain outstanding until the debt is paid in full.
+To be enrolled in an IPP, you must first remit the installment amount listed on the front of the billing notice by the indicated due date.
 The remaining surcharge balance will be billed in monthly installments.
-Interest on judgments will continue during the payment plan.
-If you cannot afford the plan amount as listed on your billing notice, call the New Jersey Surcharge Violation System, (844) 424-6829, to discuss other possible payment arrangements.
+Interest on judgments will continue to accrue during the course of the payment plan until the judgements are paid in full.
+If you cannot afford the plan amount listed on your billing notice, call the New Jersey Surcharge Violation System, (844) 424-6829, to discuss other possible payment arrangements.

-If a judgment is filed against you for failure to pay your surcharge, the New Jersey Legislature has authorized the use of the Set Off of Individual Liability (SOIL) program.
-This means that monies owed to you by the State, such as a New Jersey State income tax refund or property tax rebate will be redirected to help pay off your surcharge debt.
-If you have filed jointly and your spouse is responsible for surcharge debt, contact the MVC’s SOIL unit, (609) 292-7500, by following the prompts.
+If a judgment is filed against you for failure to pay your surcharge, New Jersey law authorizes the use of the Set Off of Individual Liability (SOIL) program.
+This means that monies owed to you by the State, such as a New Jersey State income tax refund, property tax rebate, lottery winnings or certain unclaimed property, will be redirected to help pay off your surcharge debt.
+If you have filed jointly and your spouse is responsible for surcharge debt, contact the MVC’s SOIL unit, (609) 292-7500, extension 5026.
 You may be eligible to receive half of the income tax refund.

 To satisfy judgment debt, full payments must be made in certified funds (U.S. postal money order, attorney trust account check or certified bank check).
 All uncertified payments (personal check, credit/debit card) will delay the filing of a Warrant of Satisfaction by two months.